-Extracts autofluorescence spectra from an unstained samples.
+Extracts autofluorescence spectra from an unstained sample.
 Intended for use

 with unmix.autospectral.
 Uses FlowSOM (EmbedSOM) clustering for rapid